MRtrix3/mrtrix3/docs/reference/commands/dwinormalise.rst

 Options specific to the "mtnorm" algorithm
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-- **-target** the threshold on the balanced tissue sum image used to derive the brain mask. the default is 0.5

-- **-lmax** the maximum spherical harmonic order for the output FODs.
-The value is passed to the dwi2fod command and should be provided in the format which it expects (Default is "4,0,0" for multi-shell and "4,0" for single-shell data)
+- **-lmax values** The maximum spherical harmonic degree for the estimated FODs (see Description); defaults are "4,0,0" for multi-shell and "4,0" for single-shell data)

-- **-mask image** Manually provide a mask image for normalisation
+- **-mask image** Provide a mask image for relevant calculations (if not provided, the default dwi2mask algorithm will be used)

+- **-reference value** Set the target CSF b=0 intensity in the output DWI series (default: 1000)

+- **-scale file** Write the scaling factor applied to the DWI series to a text file

 Additional standard options for Python scripts
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^